Sri Lankan English: Pronunciation

 Speakers of Sri Lankan English have varying ability to produce certain sounds.
 Again, the sound of /ɑː/ in "father" and /ʌ/ in "luck" are absent in Sinhala; so, Sri Lankans may have difficulty pronouncing them in SLE.
-However, these sounds were adapted to Sinhalese alphabet, (e.g., ෆ, fa), thus many Sri Lankans experience no trouble in proper pronunciation of these sounds.
+However, these sounds were adapted to Sinhalese alphabet, (e.g., ෆ, and fa), thus many Sri Lankans experience no trouble in proper pronunciation of these sounds.

 Syncope occurs, as it does in many other languages.
 For example, "exercise" and "conversation" may be pronounced "excise" and "conversion".

 Additionally, some differences in pronunciation may relate to socioeconomic background and level of education.
 For example, a word like "note" is pronounced with a diphthong, /noʊt/, in standard English.
 In SLE, it is pronounced /noːt/ with the monophthong; /oː/ and is accepted as normal in Sri Lanka.
 However, pronouncing a word like "hall" (/hɔːl/) as */hoːl/ is not accepted.
 The non-standard variety "Not Pot English" is formed based on the variant pronunciations of /o/ and /ɔ/ sounds by the Sri Lankan speakers.
 The confusion between full and half /o/ sounds is noted as a class marker; the label "Not Pot" itself reflects this mispronunciation.
 Confused words for Sri Lankan speakers include hall and hole, ball and bowl, and phone and call.
 Examples of some other words pronounced with a monophthong include "take" and "made", "cake" and "rake", and "go" and "no".

 Those unfamiliar with English may add an involuntary /i-/ prior to words like "skill" and "smell".
 However, this is not standard in SLE.

 Other features

 Some elided syllables in English are pronounced in SLE.
 For example, "different" would be pronounced "diff-er-ent" (/ˈɖifərənʈ/) and "basically" would be pronounced "bay-si-cal-ly" (/ˈbesəkəli/).
-Also, some syllables normally unstressed and sounded as /ə/ may be sounded as /a(ː)/ (or, /o/, /u/, /e/ or /i/).
+Also, some syllables normally unstressed and sounded as /ə/ may be sounded as /a(ː)/ (or, /o/, /u/, /e/, or /i/).
 For example, the word "camera" (/ˈkæmərə/) may become /ˈkæməra(ː)/.

 In SLE, the first syllable may be emphasised rather than the usual second or third.
-Examples include "address", "cassette", "dessert", "museum", "hotel" and "gazette".
+Examples include "address", "cassette", "dessert", "museum", "hotel", and "gazette".
 One may also see differences in the allocation of primary and secondary syllable stresses.
 However, in SLE, usual British English pronunciations are favored over American English pronunciations.